ahuzmeza/hop-command/README.md

 ##### 3) restart your terminal  :heavy_check_mark:
 - This does:

-> Echos your python shabang into hop.py

 > Installs pyyaml with pip3

 > Creates 'shell_hop_source' file

-> Source file to ~/.bashrc
+> Appends 'Sources file' to ~/.bashrc

 ### Manually: